Finnair Experiences - A Reflection of Nordic Quality?

 Finnair is an especially good choice to fly long-haul flights if the price is competitive.
 On long-haul flights, the service level is close to the traditional onboard service and the aircraft are modern.
 A small minus is that Light tickets do not include hold luggage.

 Have you flown with Finnair?
-Comment your Finnair experiences below.
+Comment on your Finnair experiences below.